Nabox (NABOX) Price Reaches $0.0000 on Top Exchanges

-Nabox (CURRENCY:NABOX) traded 6.9% lower against the U.S. dollar during the 24-hour period ending at 23:00 PM Eastern on February 10th.
-One Nabox coin can currently be purchased for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-During the last week, Nabox has traded up 13.1% against the U.S. dollar.
-Nabox has a total market capitalization of $5.68 million and approximately $1.49 million worth of Nabox was traded on exchanges in the last day.
+Nabox (CURRENCY:NABOX) traded up 2.7% against the U.S. dollar during the 24 hour period ending at 20:00 PM E.T. on February 12th.
+During the last week, Nabox has traded 11.6% higher against the U.S. dollar.
+Nabox has a total market cap of $5.30 million and approximately $1.53 million worth of Nabox was traded on exchanges in the last day.
+One Nabox coin can now be bought for about $0.0000 or 0.00000000 BTC on popular exchanges.

 Here is how related cryptocurrencies have performed during the last day: